Cheap UK holiday tips

 Exploring the UK can mean big drives - and big petrol bills.
 To find the cheapest petrol or diesel near you in seconds for your summer trip and all year round, use nifty tool PetrolPrices.com.
 All you need to do is register, enter your postcode and select how far you’re willing to travel for the best deal (up to 20 miles).
 It'll list that day's cheapest petrol stations in your area and covers most of the 8,500 forecourts across the UK

 A quick check before you need to fill up could save you some decent cash.
-For a Manchester postcode, the price of unleaded within a five-mile radius on 11 May ranged from 117.7p/litre to a pricey 124.9p/litre.
+At the time of writing, for a Manchester postcode, the price of unleaded within a five-mile radius on ranged from 138.7p/litre to a pricey 144.9p/litre.

 Standard travel insurance covers you in the UK but the cover here is not as powerful as when overseas.
 However, it can still prove useful, so you'll need to weigh up the pros and cons.